Catalister Review 2026: Worth It for Shopify Dropshippers After the Credit Math?

 For the wrong buyer, it will feel like an overly specific tool looking for a problem.

-Our recommendation is simple: run a real product batch through it.
+Our recommendation is simple: run a real 20-product batch through it.
 If the output is faster, cleaner, and more conversion-ready than your current process, the plan price is easy to justify.
+If the credit meter starts to feel expensive before the workflow becomes materially easier, move on.

 FAQ